Frequently Asked Questions (FAQs)

 This decision is up to you!

-If you have other preferences and want to have a certain module, which you find important, listed in your Master’s cerificate, please inform Mrs. Jahreis of out Examinations Office (helga.jahreis[at]fau.de).
-You can make the decision until the end of your studies but you have to notify Mrs. Jahreis before your documents are issued.
+If you have other preferences and want to have a certain module with a not so good grade, but which you find important, listed in your Master’s cerificate, please inform Mrs. Jahreis of out Examinations Office (helga.jahreis[at]fau.de).
+You can make the decision until the end of your studies but you have to notify Mrs. Jahreis before your final degree documents are issued.

 Achievements from previous studies and studies abroad can only be accredited towards the Medical Engineering program if the have been evaluated positively by your accreditation officer for Medical Engineering.